-For each program year, 25% of each sub-program budget will be reserved independently for EJC projects and Energy Sovereignty projects respectively.
-However, after six months (for Residential (Small) and

-Residential (Large) and nine months (for Non-Profit and Public Facilities and Community Solar), remaining Energy Sovereignty carveout requirements will be reduced based on any EJC selected projects that also qualify with energy sovereignty.
-That reduction amount will be made available for any remaining projects in the respective sub-program.
+For each program year, 25% of each sub-program budget will be reserved independently for EJC projects and Energy Sovereignty projects, respectively.
+However, six months after the opening of a sub-program's initial submission window, remaining Energy Sovereignty carveout requirements will be reduced based on any EJC-selected projects that also qualify with energy sovereignty, and that amount will be made available for any remaining projects in the respective sub-program.
 These 25% carveouts will not be earmarked for either RERF or utility funding.
 Any unused Energy Sovereignty or EJC carveout funds would roll over to the same sub-program's budget in the next program year.
-Any funds made available from reductions in final REC contract values will also be rolled over to the same sub-program budget in the following year.48
+Any funds made available from reductions in final REC contract values will also be rolled over to the same sub-program budget in the following year.

 View the Project Selection Protocol for the 2024-2025 Program Year.
 The Project Selection Protocol describes how projects will be selected for ILSFA REC contracts in the event that project applications received during the project submission window for a given sub-program exceed that sub-program's available annual funding.
-In accordance with Section 8.10.2 of the 2024 Long-Term Plan, the Project Selection Protocol methodology has been maintained from the Project Selection Protocol developed for the 2022-2023 Program Year.
+Use of Project Selection Protocol